zhuanghongji/SweetLogger/WRAPPER.md

 }
 ```

-Then, you can use it throughout your project.
-Just like the following:
+Then, you can use it throughout your project:

 ```swift
 // Call it when your app first launched.